 Here are some photos of the tour and animals.

-The national park itself does not offer boat tours, you will have to book one with a tour company if you’d like a proper tour.
+The national park itself does not offer boat tours, you will have to book one with a tour company if you’d like a proper guided tour.

 For those who go to the park by themselves, you will find some locals at the river entrance who will offer to take you on a boat ride.
-However, this isn’t a full tour – it’s just a boat ride (most of them don’t speak fluent English) so you won’t have a guide pointing out animals or sharing information.
+However, this isn’t a full tour – it’s just a boat ride (most of the boat drivers don’t speak fluent English) so you won’t have a guide pointing out animals or sharing information.
 The most will be the boat driver pointing out some monkeys or iguanas close by.

 El Viejo Wetlands

-So if you have a car and want to take a boat tour down the river, we recommend going to El Viejo instead.
+If you have a car and want to take a boat tour down the river, we recommend going to El Viejo instead.
 El Viejo wetlands is an hacienda or local farm that offers boat tours down the Tempisque River outside the national park.
 They also offer lunch and a cultural tour which is very nice.
 Their facilities are very nice and offer a great local farm experience.

 Palo Verde National Park Location